atomscale/fjule-roadmap/Fjule-Roadmap.md

 # fjule

-fjule shows you the **actual, true cost** of your ICE car, and helps you see if switching to an EV is **financially and environmentally** beneficial.
+fjule shows you the **actual, true cost** of your ICE vehicle, and helps you see if switching to an EV is **financially and environmentally** beneficial.

 ## Product Roadmap